cp3fr/Quadrotor-Estimation/README.md

 **Hint: see section 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on a good non-linear complimentary filter for attitude using quaternions.**

-   __Response:__ I have implemented the equations layed out in 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj).
-I have created a quaterion `qt` from euler angles from current state estimates `rollEst`, `pitchEst`, `ekfState(6)` (for yaw).
-Next, i have created a quaternion `dq` from IMU measurements by integrating them first to obtain the measured roll, pitch, and yaw angles in body frame.
-Next i computed the predicted quaterion `q_bar` as follows:

-   __q_bar = dq * qt__
+#### Step 2: Solution ####

+I decided to implement the equation from section 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj): __qt_bar = dq * qt__.

+`qt` is the rotation quaternion for the estimated state in world frame

+`dq` is the rotation quaternion since last update in body frame.
+Rotation angles were derived by integration of gyroscope measurements (e.g. `gyro.x * dtIMU`).

+`qt_bar` is the updated rotation quaterion for the estimated state, including the gyroscope measurements.

-   and extracted the updated predicted roll, pitch, and yaw angles used for the complementary filter.
+Finally, I extracted the estimated roll, pitch, and yaw angles (in world frame) from `qt_bar` before applying the complementary filter for attitude estimation.

 ### Step 3: Prediction Step ###